-Organic Rapeseed oil is known to the health conscious and many dietitians recognize it’s nutritional benefits, not to mention the fact that chefs love it.
+Organic rapeseed oil is known to the health conscious and many dietitians recognise it’s nutritional benefits, not to mention the fact that chefs love it.

 Organic rapeseed oil is a rich source of omega-3, 6, 9 and Vitamin E. Both omega-3 and 6 are known as essential fatty acids (EFAs) meaning they are essential nutrients that the body needs to function properly and cannot be manufactured by the body itself, unlike the other fatty acids.
 Therefore they must come from the diet and be consumed on a regular basis to ensure the body does not become deficient and develop disorders such as kidney and liver abnormalities, lowered immune function, dry or cracked skin and even depression.

 Omega 3 is a powerful anti-inflammatory nutrient and in todays world where stress and environmental toxins are common it can play a hugely important role in dampening excess inflammation in the body.
 The inflammatory response is the body’s natural way of healing from injury and illness, however, chronic inflammation is when there is too much inflammation for too long and this is now believed to be at the root cause of many diseases such as heart disease, diabetes, Alzheimer’s and more.
 Organic oils such as cold pressed rapeseed and flaxseed that are especially high in omega-3, when consumed regularly, are great ways to assist your body in dampening down any inflammation and may help to prevent and even lesson symptoms of some common diseases.